 Key findings - VOCs: The VOCs are short lived greenhouse gases with low direct greenhouse gas effects.
-However, they have an indirect climate effect as they influence the levels of e.g. aerosols, ozone, and CO.
+However, they have an indirect climate effect as they influence the levels of e.g., aerosols, ozone, and CO.
 Furthermore, they are important for surface ozone.
 Six different VOCs have been measured at Zeppelin since September 2010.
 The annual mean concentrations vary from one year to another and for most compounds it is not possible to draw any conclusions about developments and trends at this early stage.

 Volatile Organic Compounds (VOCs) represent a large group of carbon-based compounds that have a high vapour pressure and easily evaporate at room temperature.
 VOC oxidation contributes to the production of tropospheric ozone and influences photochemical processes, both impacting climate and air quality.
 Sources of VOCs (here ethane, propane, butane, pentane, benzene and toluene) are both natural (mostly geological but also from wildfires) and anthropogenic (fossil fuels).
-CH4 and VOCs are co-emitted from oil and natural gas sources, for CH4 to ethane the mass ratio varies from 7 to 14 (Helmig et al, 2016).
+CH4 and VOCs are co-emitted from oil and natural gas sources, for CH4 to ethane the mass ratio varies from 7 to 14 (Helmig et al., 2016).
 The atmospheric ethane budget is not fully understood, and state-of-the-art atmospheric models underestimate ethane-mixing ratios, implying that current emission inventories require additional sources to balance the global atmospheric ethane budget.

-Helmig et al. (2016) showed, from long-term observations of ethane from a global network that concentrations are increasing (since circa 2010), and that there is a strong latitudinal gradient, with the highest abundances observed in the Arctic, and a steep decline towards the south.
-They concluded that emissions from North American oil and natural gas development are the primary cause of increasing concentrations in recent years.
-However, there might be other factors.
+Helmig et al. (2016) showed, from long-term observations of ethane from a global network that concentrations were increasing (since circa 2010), and that there was a strong latitudinal gradient, with the highest abundances observed in the Arctic, and a steep decline towards the south.
+They concluded that emissions from North American oil and natural gas development was the primary cause of the increasing concentrations.
+However, observations at Zeppelin indicate that the ethane concentrations have started to decline after 2015.
 Another study by Nicewonger et al. (2016) used analysis of polar ice cores to estimate the pre-industrial emissions and concluded that natural ethane emissions from geologic seeps contributed significantly to the preindustrial ethane budget, and Etiope and Ciccioli (2009) suggested that a substantial part of the missing ethane source can be attributed to gas seepage (classified as geologic seeps), but they did not include the Arctic in their study.

 A study in Nature Geoscience performed under the MOCA project unveils a need of revising previous ethane and propane emissions studies, as these emissions have been underestimated by more than 50%.
-Such a revision could in turn improve our understanding of the forceful and related methane emissions (Dalsøren et al, 2018).
+Such a revision could in turn improve our understanding of the forceful and related methane emissions (Dalsøren et al., 2018).

 There has been large progress recently in the access to quality assured measurements of VOC under ACTRIS, with high time resolution.
-In a study by Dalsøren et al (2018) recent atmospheric measurement data from a number of sites are compared with the simulations from an atmospheric chemistry transport model, and found that a substantial increase of the emissions is needed to match the model predictions.
+In a study by Dalsøren et al. (2018) atmospheric measurement data from a number of sites were compared to simulations from an atmospheric chemistry transport model.
+It was found that a substantial increase of the emissions is needed to match the model predictions.
 Dalsøren et al (2018) showed that substantial geologic emissions are necessary to reproduce observations of preindustrial ethane concentrations.
 This provides an important constraint on both preindustrial and current natural emission budgets, reducing the relative contribution of fossil sources.

 In 2010 a Medusa-GCMS instrument was installed at Zeppelin, which made it possible to perform online VOC measurements.
-Figure 16 shows the daily mean observations of the four non-methane hydrocarbons included in the programme in 2010: ethane, propane, butane and pentane.
+Figure 15 shows the daily mean observations of the four non-methane hydrocarbons included in the programme in 2010: ethane, propane, butane, and pentane.

-Figure 16: Observations of daily averaged mixing ratios of ethane, propane, butane, and pentane for the period September 2010 - 2020 at the Zeppelin Observatory.
+Figure 15: Observations of daily averaged mixing ratios of ethane, propane, butane, and pentane for the period September 2010 - 2021 at the Zeppelin Observatory.
 The black line is empirical modelled mixing ratio.